AdobeDocs/dynamic-media-classic.en/help/using/uploading-encoding-videos.md

 ---
-title: Upload and encode videos
+title: Upload and Encode Videos
 description: Learn how to upload and encode videos in Adobe Dynamic Media Classic.
 contentOwner: Rick Brough
 content-type: reference